 He currently serves on the boards of America’s Promise Alliance and Leadership 18.
 According to its website, Leadership 18 is “an alliance of CEOs” from charities, nonprofits and faith-based organizations that works to connect different resources within a region creating new partnerships focused on specific community-building goals.

-Previously, Gallagher served as a member of President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships and is former chair of the Independent Sector, and he is a member emeritus of the Ball State University Foundation.
+Previously, Gallagher served as a member of President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships and is former chair of the Independent Sector.
+He serves on the Ball State University Alumni Council, and he is a member emeritus of the Ball State University Foundation.
 Gallagher is married to Ramona, and the couple has two daughters, Katie and Maggie.